maoshenl/StarSampler/README.md

   #model_param: a list, as in the DF fucntion
   #nX: an int, the number of spatial coordinates
   #nV: an int, the number of velocity coordinates
-  #context: a list of items that will be passed directly to the user\_DF
+  #context: a list of items that will be passed directly to the DF function
   #rlim: sample range of spatial coordinates;  i.e. [lower-limit, upper-limit]
   #vlim: sample range of velocity coordinates; i.e. [lower-limit, upper-limit]